war/asset-loading/README.md

 	}
 ```
 ### ModelLoader::getIndices
 Extracts all vertex index data.
 The process is exactly the same as what is mentioned in [`ModelLoader::getVertexPositions`](ModelLoader.md#ModelLoader%3A%3AgetVertexPositions).
-However, the index used to fetch the `tinygltf::Accessor` is simpler, since it's already stored inside `tinygltf::primitive::indices`.
+However, the index used to fetch the `tinygltf::Accessor` is simpler since it's already stored inside `tinygltf::primitive::indices`.
 Also, calculating the `offset` may require dividing `byteOffset` by either the `sizeof(unsigned short)` or `sizeof(unsigned int)`.
 This is automatically handled by the `getSizeOfComponentType` function:
 ```cpp
 	int offset = byteOffset/getSizeOfComponentType(vert_index_accessor.componentType);
 ```